 If you struggle with this, remember to ask, “Why is the evidence being offered?”
 Once you have the answer to that question, you can apply the appropriate Evidence rules.

 If evidence is being offered:

-- to prove a statement was said, there is no hearsay issue (thus, you should consider nonhearsay purposes for offering a statement—e.g., affect on reader or listener);
+- To prove a statement was said, there is no hearsay issue.
+(Thus, you should consider nonhearsay purposes for offering a statement—e.g., effect on reader or listener.)

-- to show a witness’ good or bad character, there is a character evidence issue;
+- To show a witness’s good or bad character, there is a character evidence issue.

-4. Learn the basic introductions to use for each set of rules that are tested
+4. Learn the basic definitions to introduce each set of rules

-Many of the concepts in Evidence should be defined or certain introductions should be stated before you discuss them in an essay question.
+Many of the concepts in Evidence should be defined or introduced before you discuss them in an essay question.
 For example:

-- Hearsay: hearsay is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted.
+- Hearsay: hearsay is an out-of-court statement offered to prove the truth of the matter asserted.